The Massive Flat Space Limit of Cosmological Correlators: Introduction

-Recently, there has been significant interest in the \textit{cosmological collider signal} left by such massive fields on inflationary correlators.
-This signal encodes the quantum oscillations of heavy fields on super-Hubble scales, manifesting as characteristic oscillatory features in specific soft limits of the bispectrum and trispectrum (see, e.g., \cite{Arkani-Hamed:2015bza, Chen:2015lza,Chen:2016cbe,Lee:2016vti, Chen:2016uwp,Chen:2016hrz, Kehagias:2017cym, Chen:2018sce, Kumar:2019ebj, Liu:2019fag, Wang:2020ioa, Sou:2021juh, Li:2020xwr, Lu:2019tjj, Lu:2021wxu, Pinol:2021aun, Cui:2021iie, Tong:2022cdz, Reece:2022soh,Chen:2022vzh, Qin:2022lva, Craig:2024qgy,Quintin:2024boj,Bodas:2024hih,Gasparotto:2024bku,Pajer:2024ckd}).
+Recently, there has been a wide range of studies in the \textit{cosmological collider signal} left by such massive fields on inflationary correlators.
+This signal captures the quantum oscillations of heavy fields on super-Hubble scales, manifesting as distinctive oscillations in specific soft limits of the bispectrum and trispectrum (see, e.g., \cite{Arkani-Hamed:2015bza, Chen:2015lza,Chen:2016cbe,Lee:2016vti, Chen:2016uwp,Chen:2016hrz, Kehagias:2017cym, Chen:2018sce, Kumar:2019ebj, Liu:2019fag, Wang:2020ioa, Sou:2021juh, Li:2020xwr, Lu:2019tjj, Lu:2021wxu, Pinol:2021aun, Cui:2021iie, Tong:2022cdz, Reece:2022soh,Chen:2022vzh, Qin:2022lva, Craig:2024qgy,Quintin:2024boj,Bodas:2024hih,Gasparotto:2024bku,Pajer:2024ckd}).
 Despite significant progress in this field, exact results for massive loop diagrams, especially beyond the squeezed limit of the bispectrum or the collapsed limit of the trispectrum, remain limited due to the mathematical complexity of massive exchange processes.
-For recent advancements in massive bubble diagrams, see \cite{Xianyu:2022jwk,Qin:2024gtr}.
+For recent works on massive bubble diagrams, see \cite{Xianyu:2022jwk,Qin:2024gtr}.

 In this work, using a reduction formula in our newly proposed flat-space limit, we compute novel one-loop contributions from massive scalars to inflationary correlators (Fig.\,\ref{figdiaginterest}), particularly the bispectrum.
 Our computation works in the regime where the scalar fluctuations propagate at a small speed of sound, i.e., $c_s\ll 1$, and the mass of the exchanged scalar lies within the window $H\ll m\lesssim {\cal O}(1)H/c_s$; see \cite{Jazayeri:2022kjy,Jazayeri:2023xcj,Jazayeri:2023kji}, for recent studies of this limit at tree-level.